Music Summer Camps

 • Group discussions on fundamentals, intonation, technique, repertoire, auditions, and much more!

-• Culminating concert on the last day of camp
+• Concert on the last day of camp

 Instructors